 Guns and Marijuana or Other Drugs

-If you wish to have the extra protections from prosecution afforded under Amendment 20 Regarding Medical Marijuana, but do not want to be on a list that could revoke your concealed carry permit, you can get a doctor's recommendation for medical marijuana but never file for a MMR red card.
+Suppose you wish to have the extra protection from prosecution afforded under Amendment 20 Regarding Medical Marijuana, but do not want to be on a list that could revoke your concealed carry permit.
+In that case, you can get a doctor's recommendation for medical marijuana but never file for a MMR red card.
 The only people that would know about your medical marijuana recommendation are you and your doctor.
 If you are ever charged with a marijuana offense, proof of the doctor's recommendation is sufficient for your attorney to invoke the medical marijuana protections.

 If you could be accused of any felony drug charge, including cultivation of medical marijuana, possession of medical marijuana or distribution of medical marijuana, possession, sale or distribution or manufacturing of methamphetamine or cocaine or magic mushrooms or heroin or prescription drugs, you should make certain that no guns are in the same area, meaning room, car and if possible building.
 I would also remove all knives and anything like a baseball bat from that area.